BulkEmailVerifier/bulkemailverifier-py/README.md

-# Bounceless Python API
+# bulkemailverifier Python API

-This Python client allows you to interact with the Bounceless.io API for email verification.
+This Python client allows you to interact with the client.bulkemailverifier.com API for email verification.
 The client supports the following features:

 1. Single email verification
 2. Bulk email verification from a CSV file